arnavgoel215/chatapp/README.md

 # chatapp
 Simple iOS chat app written using SwiftUI.
+Uses Firebase Firestore as a backend to store and update messages.